 Serious Incident Investigation Training

-This one-day serious incident investigations course offers candidates the chance to develop the skills and abilities necessary to undertake an effective serious incident investigation.
-This interactive training course will provide participants with an understanding of the serious incident investigation process, including root cause analysis, in order to be able to undertake an effective investigation.
-It will use examples to illustrate the implementation of serious incident investigation practices as well as examples of effective working with patient/ families, staff involved and writing effective investigation reports
+Please note, due to the impact of COVID the serious incident (SI) investigations workshop is currently being run as a shortened, three-hour online session via Teams.
+The session will provide participants the opportunity to talk through the skills and knowledge necessary to undertake an effective serious incident investigation, including a root cause analysis.
+It will use examples to illustrate the implementation of serious incident investigation as well as examples of effective working with patients and next of kin, staff involved, and writing effective investigation reports.